Vietnam.vn - Nền tảng quảng bá Việt Nam

 Analysts also say China is interested in easing tensions — even if it only lasts until November 2024 (when the US presidential election takes place) — so it can focus on other domestic issues.

-“ The Chinese are interested in stabilizing the relationship in the short term.
-That’s tactical, not strategic.
-Stabilizing the relationship over the next year would be good, even if there’s a new US president.
-And they need more time for their economy,” Glaser commented.
+The Chinese are interested in stabilizing the relationship in the short term.
+That’s tactical, not strategic,” Glaser commented.
+“It would be good to stabilize the relationship in the next year, even if there is a new US president.
+And they need more time for their economy .”

-Results behind the lens
+The results behind the lens

-Another important outcome will take place off camera as the two try to size each other up, according to experts.
+Another important outcome will take place off-camera as the two try to size each other up, according to experts.

-For the Chinese, that includes assessing how committed the US side is to its technology export restrictions; and how much wiggle room there is in Washington’s “smaller yard, higher fences” strategy of tighter restrictions on fewer items.
+For the Chinese, that includes assessing how committed the US side is to its technology export restrictions; and how much wiggle room there is in Washington’s “smaller yard, higher fence” strategy of tighter restrictions on fewer items.

 For Americans, this means assessing how seriously Mr. Xi takes China’s economic problems.